-IMPORTANT: Surfaces must be dry at the time of application.
-Do not apply Hydrostop Sealer to surfaces than have been washed or rained on in the previous 24 hours, or if rain is expected in the next 12 hours.
+IMPORTANT: Mix thoroughly prior to use.
+Always apply a small test patch prior to starting the main work.
+Surfaces must be dry at the time of application.
+Do not apply Hydrostop Sealer to surfaces that have been washed or rained on in the previous 24 hours, or if rain is expected in the next 12 hours.

 - Apply only as much Hydrostop Sealer as the surface can absorb without causing material to pool on the surface.
 A very light “fog coat,” followed immediately by a uniform “flood coat” will usually provide the most even penetration and prevent over application.